lukasoppermann/creative-web/readme.md

 ## Excercise

+**Week 03**

+1. Write an html pages and include an external js file.
+ * add a local variable
+ * add a function which does something with an argument
+ * add a local variable to the function

+2. Add an external css file and try the following
+ * use a css3 gradient on an html element
+ * use a transition on something using the :hover pseudo-class
+ * use a box-shadow
+ * use border-radius on something

 **Week 02**
 1. Write 3 html pages with a navi \<ul> linking them together.
  * Use the same stylesheet for all three files